dimalinux/HsmKeyWrappingExample/README.md

 host keys.
 The HSM does not even provide a transformation to convert an encrypted host key back to its unencrytped form.
 The transactions are like
 this:
-* Client sends: (encryptedHostKey, operation, inputData)
+* Client sends: encryptedHostKey, operation type, inputData
 * HSM returns:  transformed result

 The Luna SA is problematic.
 You can create your own KEK (key encryption key)